Articles & Tools

 What Kind of Work Can Teens Do?

-Cooking and being a kitchen master Selling homemade food, making sandwiches, assisting at cooking classes
+Cooking and being a kitchen master-chef Selling homemade food, making sandwiches to order, assisting at cooking workshops

-Being glued to your phone and computer Tech tutoring for seniors, teaching kids basic tech skills, phone surveys, telemarketing
+Being glued to my smartphone and computer Tech support for seniors, tutoring kids in digital skills, phone surveys, customer service

-Being outdoors all day Distributing flyers, making deliveries, gardening, car washing
+Being outdoors all day Flyer distribution, deliveries, postal rounds, gardening, car washing

-Action and adventure Running inflatable attractions, working at an amusement or water park, surf or sports instruction
+Action and adventure Inflatable ride operator, amusement or water park staff, surf or sports activity instructor

-How to Find a Job That Works for You
+How to Find a Job as a Teen

 Start Close to Home

-Check with neighbors to see if they need help with car washing, gardening, basic household tasks, pet sitting while they’re away, or babysitting.
-You’d be surprised how much is available just a few doors down.
+• Ask neighbors if they need help with car washing, gardening, simple household tasks, pet care while they are away, or babysitting.

-Shop owners, cafes, and small businesses near your home are often happy to have an extra pair of hardworking hands during the busy season.
-Walk in, introduce yourself confidently, and ask.
+• Local businesses such as shops, cafes, and small markets are often happy to have an extra pair of hands during the busy summer season.

 Search Online